-Postnatal yoga is a specialized form of yoga designed to support new mothers in their recovery after pregnancy and childbirth and in coping with enormous emotional and hormonal shifts.
-It involves exploratory/ graded and optimized exercises, poses, and breathing techniques that cater to the unique needs of postpartum women.
+Postnatal yoga is a gentle, specialized form of yoga designed to support new mothers as they recover from pregnancy and childbirth and navigate intense emotional and hormonal shifts.
+It uses graded, tailored exercises, poses and breathing techniques that respond to the unique needs of postpartum women.

 The benefits of practicing postnatal yoga